samuelcg20/tp/docs/UserGuide.md

 <h3 style="margin-top: 0.3em;">Step 4: Run the application</h3>
-- Copy the pathname of the ComCLubConnect home folder
+- Copy the pathname of the ComClubConnect home folder
     - **Windows users**: Right click on the folder and select "Copy as path"
     - **Mac users**: Right click on the folder and select "Copy as pathname"
     - **Linux users**: Right click on the folder and select "Copy path"
 - Open a command terminal as mentioned in step 2
 - Type `cd <copied filepath>` command to enter the folder
-- Type `java -jar addressbook.jar` command to run the application.<br>
+- Type `java -jar ComClubConnect.jar` command to run the application.<br>
 - A GUI like the one below will appear on your screen in a few seconds.
 Note that the app contains some sample data.
 The layout is explained below.<br>

 ![Ui](images/Ui.png)